Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 Cardholders of the Aeroplan® Credit Card are getting new redemption options via Chase Pay Yourself Back.
-These effectively function as statement credits that allow you to redeem your Aeroplan points to offset purchases made in select categories at a rate of 1.25 cents per point.
+These effectively function as statement credits that allow you to redeem your Aeroplan points to offset purchases made in select categories at a rate of up to 1.25 cents per point.

 Advertisement